Our story

 It was during this time that Rory Duggan set down in Tasmania with little idea that grape growing would be his future also.
 University, studies and travel all preceded the urge to join his uncle in nurturing vines and guiding the wines through the seasons.
 After 15 years of reinvigorating the land and converting the practices to organic principles Dirk "re-retired" to the south coast of NSW whilst Rory stayed on and went to work for Stefano Lubiana.

-Several years passed as Dirk enjoyed the fruits of his time in the vines whilst Rory forged his own path, learning the ins and outs of canopy management, pruning and harvesting dreaming of the moment to strike out and cultivate his own site.
-That chance arrived when Antipodes was in need of a caretaker, Rory was ready to embark on his journey into wine.
-Following similar principles to Dirk and merging them with his own views Rory's wines radiated complexity and character from his first vintage.
+Several years passed as Dirk enjoyed the fruits of his time in the vines, while Rory forged his own path — deepening his understanding of vineyard work and the rhythms of the seasons, all the while quietly dreaming of the day he might cultivate a site of his own.
+That opportunity came when Antipodes was in need of a caretaker, and Rory was ready to embark on his own journey into wine.
+Guided by many of the same principles as Dirk, and blending them with his own evolving philosophy, Rory’s wines showed complexity and character from the very first vintage.

-Both Dirk and Rory came to appreciate each others wines over long lunches, industry gatherings and to all it was inevitable that they would one day come together to collaborate.
-Earlier this year Dirk was offered the opportunity to buy back the vineyard at Fleurty's Lane and hence we have a most exciting partnership.
-With experience, tradition, youth and a sense of freedom to honour this craft and the way of wine, the journey has just begun.
+Over long lunches and industry gatherings, Dirk and Rory came to admire each other’s wines — and to many, it felt inevitable that they would one day collaborate.
+In early 2020, that opportunity arrived when Dirk was offered the chance to buy back the vineyard at Fleurty’s Lane.
+And so began a partnership grounded in experience and tradition, infused with youth, curiosity, and a shared freedom to honour the craft — and the way of wine.
+The journey is only just beginning.

 Our vineyard and winery are situated on the shores of the D’Entrecasteaux Channel, overlooking Bruny island, and is approximately 40 kilometers south of Hobart.
 It is one of Australia's most southerly planted vineyards.